Mercury13/unicodia/develop.md

   * As an alternative, you may check what changed in the **newest** ``Blocks.txt``, as older data is already written
 * Texts
   * Run UTranslator, open ``en.uorig``
-  * Write additional data Unicodia may run w/o: first of all script/block textual info.
-For example, you decided to add Klingon script:
+  * For example, you decided to add Klingon script:
     * Go to ``Script`` folder, press _Original → Add group_.
 Ensure that folder is in ``Script``
     * Name it ``Klin``
     * Better move the group in order using commands “Move up/Move down”